Crown King, Arizona

-Crown King is an unincorporated community in Yavapai County, Arizona, United States, located at an elevation of 5,771 feet (1,759 m).
+Crown King is an unincorporated community in Yavapai County, Arizona, United States.
 Crown King has a ZIP Code of 86343; in 2000, the population of the 86343 ZCTA was 133.
 The site of a former gold mining town, Crown King is 28 miles west of Interstate 17 on Senator Highway, high in the Bradshaw Mountains.
 The community is named after the Crowned King mine, but the name was shortened to Crown King in 1888.
-Horsethief Basin Lake resides 6.5 miles southeast of Crown King on Crown King Rd/Forest 259 Rd.
+Horsethief Basin Lake is located 6.5 miles southeast of Crown King on Crown King Rd/Forest 259 Rd.